-If a hurricane threatens an anchor's hometown, she can forget about being off for the weekend even if it's her daughter's 16th birthday.
+If a hurricane threatens an anchor's hometown, she can forget about being off for the weekend, even if it's her daughter's 16th birthday.
 Plans have to be canceled on a moment's notice if breaking news demands it.

-Then there are the public appearances, photo shoots, speeches and charity boards that also require attention.
+Then there are the public appearances, photoshoots, speeches, and charity boards that also require attention.
 A news anchor is a part journalist, part celebrity.
 Her TV station will use her as a tool to boost ratings and revenue.
 A news anchor can't expect 9 to 5 work hours.

 You'll Accept Public Criticism

-This may be the toughest aspect of the job that TV news anchors have to accept.
+It may be the toughest aspect of the job that TV news anchors have to accept.
 Some viewers won't like you.
 Female anchors will be criticized for their hair and wardrobe, or be thought of as prima donnas or as being too aggressive.

 Male anchors might get a pass on their looks or clothing.
 But any anchor who is seen as the slightest bit impolite in public will have the whole town talking.
 You can't brush off a little old lady in a grocery store who wants to talk about her grandchildren even though you have somewhere else to be.
 And forget about complaining about a lousy meal in a restaurant.
 The staff will attack you for being rude or arrogant as soon as you walk out the door.

 Many TV news anchors will be accused of political bias for the innocent way they asked a candidate a question that was either too nice or too hard-hitting, depending on the individual viewer's perspective.
 A TV news anchor has to develop a thick skin to realize that you can't please everybody all the time.
 It's a tough lesson.